joaomrsouza/better-extension-manager/README.md

 The extension settings will define which extensions will be installed and when.

 ### User Settings
-* `extension-manager.global`: List of extension ids that you want to always be installed.
+* `better-extension-manager.global`: List of extension ids that you want to always be installed.
-* `extension-manager.default`: List of extension ids that you want to set as default.
+* `better-extension-manager.default`: List of extension ids that you want to set as default.
 You can change to these extensions by running the `Restore Default Extensions` command.
-* `extension-manager.environments`: Object with `[environmentName]: extensionIds[]` format.
+* `better-extension-manager.environments`: Object with `[environmentName]: extensionIds[]` format.
 At any time you can run the `Use Global Environment` command to select the environment you want, so it's easy to change the extensions.

 ### Workspace Settings

-* `extension-manager.workspace`: List of extension ids that you want to be installed on the workspace.
+* `better-extension-manager.workspace`: List of extension ids that you want to be installed on the workspace.

 ## Known Issues

 - While trying to install/uninstall several (100+) extensions at once, it **may** get stuck.
 A workaround its just execute the command again **after a window reload**.
-You can follow the resolution in this issue [#1](https://github.com/joaomrsouza/extension-manager/issues/1)
+You can follow the resolution in this issue [#1](https://github.com/joaomrsouza/better-extension-manager/issues/1)

 ## Release Notes